Music therapy for non-fluent aphasia: Breathing into syllable sound

 At beginning, therapists will ask patients to focus on breathing single-syllable sounds only.
 The effect of this technique is enhanced if therapists can guide patients to produce the sounds with their natural breathing patterns that help them relax, such as yawning, signing, or cleaning voices.
 Later on, patients will be encouraged to develop the breathing sounds into pitched sounds.
 Hand movement may be used to help patients synchronize syllable sounds with exhaling.
 Usually, the single-syllable sounds begin from vowels to consonants.
-However, it is also suggested that the procedure should be from bilabial sounds (i.e. /m/, /b/), tongue-tip sounds (i.e. /n/, /d/), to tongue-base sounds (i.e. /g/, /k/).
+But it is also suggested that the procedure should be from bilabial sounds (i.e. /m/, /b/), tongue-tip sounds (i.e. /n/, /d/), to tongue-base sounds (i.e. /g/, /k/).

 Musically assisted speech

 Patients will produce conversational phrases with melodies that the patients are familiar with to practice the real conversation that the patients may need in their daily life.
 This technique leads to more successful outcomes if original lyrics of the melodies are presented before the melodies are associated with conversational phrases.
 The method was also conducted by therapists more than 40 years ago and indicated to be effective.
 Keith and Aronson had recorded that their stroke patient rehabilitated from aphasia by singing simple conversational phrases to communicate with people.